 A farm, but not just a farm…

 Farming is not all that goes on at Tablehurst.
-We train young farmers and gardeners, welcome volunteers, encourage school visits, and run a small care home for adults with learning disabilities.
+We train young farmers and gardeners, host a volunteer day every Wednesday, encourage school visits, and run a small care home for adults with learning disabilities.
 We also hold regular community events at Tablehurst.
 These include farm walks, lambing days every spring and a barn dance every September.
-Therer are also regular workshops on various aspects of food and farming.
+There are also regular workshops on various aspects of food and farming.
 Overall, the farm provides employment for over 30 people in the local area.